Transfer to WCC

 Ann Arbor, MI 48105-4800

-- Credits that appear on an incoming transcript will be considered for transfer only if they represent coursework that was completed at the transcript's issuing institution.
+- Credits that appear on an incoming transcript will be considered for transfer only if they indicate coursework that has been completed at the issuing institution.
+Test scores, prior learning credits, study abroad coursework and coursework completed at other institutions that may be listed on the transcript will not be concerned for transfer.

 - If coursework was completed at several institutions, an official transcript must be received from each institution.

 If you are a student with previous education, or skills from training or work experience, you may be eligible to receive credit through testing, portfolio review, or other means.
-Learn more about getting life experience credits.
+Learn more about getting prior learning credit.